 I wasn’t much help during this stage because my littlest wouldn’t have anything to do with it, so it was all my husband.
 You can best bet I’m itching to jump in!!

-We are in love with our new tile that we sourced from Floor & Decor, and can’t believe how much lighter and clean it all feels.
+We are in love with the new look and can’t believe how much lighter and clean it all feels.
+Now we just need budget window treatments.

 One other headache were these steps.
 The room adjacent to our kitchen is our family room that used to be a garage.
 The steps basically needed rebuilt and done from the front face of the bottom step.
 My husband spent days laying on his belly down in the yick trying to fix it all.
 What a guy, right?